 This article will give you a rundown of the most important upcoming esports events you should keep an eye out for this year.

 The biggest upcoming event in 2018 is the League of Legends World Championship, where 32 teams (16 from North America, South Korea, China, and Europe) will compete for $2 million in prize money.
+In order to determine which items will provide you with the highest winning chances against different team compositions, maybe you should take a look at moba champ or similar websites.

 The Evolution of eSports in 2021